Understanding Low Income Thresholds for Seniors in New Jersey

 Required documentation

-- Federal and State income tax returns
+- Federal and state income tax returns

-- Social Security benefit verification letter
+- A Social Security benefit verification letter

 - Recent pension statements

-- Birth certificate or Medicare card for age verification
+- Birth certificate or Medicare card

 - New Jersey driver's license